cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

 However, many strings a taken directly from the news_ extension, while a few specific strings are stored in the cb_newscal extension.

-Extension is written in English, and French translations are provided.
+Extension is written in English, and French, Catalan, and Castillan (Spanish) translations are provided.
+If you would like to provide other translations, please create a pull request on GitHub_.

 To replace default provided translations, or to provide your own translations, simply copy the needed files that are located in `Resources/Private/Language/`